jorbDehmel/oak/README.md

 because it does not **need** to have anything more. `Oak` code and, by extension, `.oak` files should be minimalist.

-## `c_print!` and `c_panic!`
+## `c_print!`, `c_sys!` and `c_panic!`

-`c_print!` prints a message at compile time, concatenating the passed strings. `c_panic!` does the same thing, but throws the result as a compile error.
-In either case, the message will be prefaced by its originating file and line number.
-Since these two macros are compile-time only, any variables passed will not be evaluated; Only their names will be printed.
+`c_print!` prints a message at compile time, concatenating the passed strings. `c_panic!` does the same thing, but throws the result as a compile error. `c_sys!` runs a command at compile time.
+In any of these cases, the message will be prefaced by its originating file and line number.
+Since these macros are compile-time only, any variables passed will not be evaluated;
+Only their names will be printed.

 The `c` refers to compilation, not to the `C` programming language.

+## Pointer Macros

+Because `Oak` uses pointers to denote mutability, functions are allowed to automatically reference or dereference arguments.
+However, in maintaining interoperability with the `C` family, `Oak` also supports pointer arrays.
+This combination of facts makes `Oak` pointers uniquely hard to work with.
+To address this, the `ptrarr!` and `ptrcpy!` macros are used. `ptrcpy!` takes two pointers, and copies the second into the first.
+If these are `a` and `b`, it performs `a = b`. `ptrarr!` takes the head of a pointer array and an integer.
+If we are to denote these `a` and `b`, it returns `a[(unsigned long long)b]` (that is to say, `*(a + (unsigned long long)b)`).

+Note: Pointer copying is only allowed in places where `alloc!` and `free!` are valid, since it can cause duplicate addresses.
+`ptrcpy!` can also accept `0` as its second argument, setting the pointer to the null pointer.

 ## The Erase Macro